-File fit piston rings, are the next level of evolution to properly seal your engines cylinders.
+File fit piston rings, are the next level of evolution, to properly seal your engines cylinders.

-So, The most critical thing to check when installing new piston rings is the end-gap.
+So, the most critical thing to check when installing new piston rings is the end-gap.

-As a result, Using file fit piston rings, allows for complete control of piston ring end-gap for various applications.
+Consequently, using file fit piston rings, allows for complete control of piston ring end-gap for various applications.

-Properly setting piston ring end-gaps allows for minimum combustion pressure to pass between piston and cylinder bore.
-Above all, When using file fit piston rings, You must start with a perfectly straight bored and honed cylinder.
+Properly setting piston ring end-gaps, allows for minimum combustion pressure, to pass between piston and cylinder bore.
+Above all, when using file fit piston rings, you must start with a perfectly straight bored and honed cylinder.